davidbestue/funciones/README.md

 ### Plot mean:
+Modern version of the dot plot (another function).
 Instead of the box, use just the mean and the error bars.
 Use the argument:  plot_box='mean'.
 The Confidence interval is defined with the argument CI (in all the plots).
 Default is 0.95.